 Then, draw the other corners.
-Always use converging lines to draw every lines of the square.
+Always use converging lines to draw every line of the square.

 First, let us draw a box as we did before!

-Draw the diagonals 0f the two faces of the box in order to find the middle points of the roof.
+Draw the diagonals of the box’s two faces to find the roof’s middle points.

 Then, with the help of converging lines, you can complete the form.